paradux/paradux/README.md

-# Paradux: recover from maximum personal data disaster
+# Paradux: recover from maximum data disaster

 ## What's this about?

 Many of the residents of the towns that were wiped out recently by the California wildfires did not have time to grab their laptops, bring their hard disks, or take their password recovery sheets with them.
 Similarly, what if your favorite cloud services simply kicked you off?
-Personal data disasters lurk everywhere.
+Data disasters lurk everywhere.
 If one hits you, could you recover your data and your passwords?

-Paradux is a new scheme, and supporting software, that stores your personal data, and your passwords, in several different places that you choose, so that:
+Paradux is a new scheme, and supporting software, that stores your data, and your passwords, in several different places that you choose, so that:

-* no third party can read it
+* no third party can read it,
-* there are redundant copies of everything
+* there are redundant copies of everything,
-* the effort for you to maintain the scheme is minimal, and
+* the effort for you to maintain the scheme is minimal,
-* you can recover even if you remember nothing and have full amnesia.
+* you can recover even if you remember nothing, and
+* your stewards can recover in your stead if you are incapacitated.

-It does this with the help of cryptographic key splitting and trusted friends.
-It applies to personal data, and secrets like passwords and private keys.
+It does this with the help of cryptographic key splitting and trusted stewards.
+It applies to personal data, business data and secrets like passwords and private keys.

 ## Linuxfest NorthWest 2019 presentation

 The [Paradux presentation](https://lfnw.org/conferences/2019/program/proposals/264)
-at Linuxfest Northwest 2019 was recorded!
+at Linuxfest Northwest 2019 discussing Paradux 0.1 was recorded!
 Here it is:

 [![YouTube video](http://img.youtube.com/vi/Ld85wTh9uZs/0.jpg)](http://www.youtube.com/watch?v=Ld85wTh9uZs "YouTube video")

 ## Status

 Version 0.2 is here.
-It's somewhat painful to use (edit JSON files!
+It's still somewhat painful to use (edit JSON files!
 Manually upload data!
 Bring your terminal skills!
 Linux only so far.) but the most important functionality is working.